Mayooran1987/mRatools/README.md

 The following Packages are comprised in the ‘mRatools’ package:

 1.  [grabsampling](https://mayooran1987.github.io/grabsampling/) - The
-    goal of grabsampling is to the probability of detection calculation for grab samples selection by using two different methods such as systematic or random based on two-state Markov chain in bulk production process.
+    goal of 'grabsampling' is to the probability of detection calculation for grab samples selection by using two different methods such as systematic or random based on two-state Markov chain in bulk production process.

 2.  [mixingsimulation](https://mayooran1987.github.io/mixingsimulation/) -
-    The goal of mixingsimulation is to develop simulated results and comparing graphical displays for different mixing plans.
+    The goal of 'mixingsimulation' is to develop simulated results and comparing graphical displays for different mixing plans.

 3.  [uneqmixr](https://mayooran1987.github.io/uneqmixr/index.html) - The